30 January – Additional Notes

-When a bomb goes off – metaphorically speaking – things will often deteriorate before the smoke clears enough to see a way forward.
-It’s in the “shock and scramble” period, when the greatest chaos rages, that the most calm is needed.
-The ability to draw on ones “calm reserves”, in order to get through the immediate aftermath, depends heavily on what’s been stored up in previous years.
+In crisis, when a bomb goes off – metaphorically speaking – things will often deteriorate before the smoke clears enough to see a way forward.
+It’s in that shock-and-scramble period, when the greatest chaos rages, that the most calm is needed.
+The ability to draw on ones “calm reserves”, in order to get through the immediate aftermath, depends heavily on what has been stored up in previous years.

-Sitting at lunch with the Founder of our International Charity, he commented on the peace we had so soon after losing Mike.
-But we saw our Founder’s kind, Ex5band very unexpected, lunch invite as “divine intervention”, for such a poignant day.
+Sitting at lunch with the Founder of our International Charity, he commented on the peace we had so soon after losing our Mike.
+But we saw our Founder’s kind, and very unexpected, lunch invite as divine intervention on such a poignant day.
 It was Saturday, September 19th in 2009 – the day that we were supposed to be driving our Mikey down to begin his first year in Music school.
-After working a year at McDonald’s in order to put himself through music school, Mike had set his sights on a full-time future in Gospel music.
-So, knowing how emotional we’d be on such a heart-breaking day, it was as if Father God sent along “our top man” to take our minds off our wounds.
+After working a year at McDonald’s in order to put himself through music school, Mike had set his sights on a full-time future in Gospel music – contemporary music about his Creator God.
+So, knowing how emotional we would no doubt be on such a heart-breaking day, it was as if Father God Himself sent along our top man (our Charity’s Founder) to take our minds off our wounds.

 But to draw such conclusions, gaining strength and peace as the storm raged around us, isn’t natural.
 It may come from some personality types but, most often, it’s drawn from a reserve.
-This is built up over time through experience, natural processing style, and past behaviour.
+This is built up over time through experience, natural processing style, and past choices and behavior.
 In past crises, were we likely to look for the good in the mess?
-Did we process events negatively or positively, egocentrically or in a God-centred way?
+Did we process events negatively or positively; egocentrically or in a God-centered way?

-African Queen of ShebaIn today’s chapter, two slaves (one skiving off work to translate and the other, a wanted felon) showed up in the throne room of the greatest king on earth and they came with an impossible ask. [v1] The only equivalent we have for this story today is a scenario that would see the entire Dalit population in India wanting to leave India!
+Today’s chapter is about two slaves in Ancient Egypt: one apparently ‘skiving off’ work to translate, and the other a wanted felon.
+Quite audaciously, they appeared in the throne room of the greatest king on earth and they came with an impossible ask. [v1] The only equivalent we have for this story today is a scenario that would see the entire Dalit population in India wanting to leave India!
 For one thing, giving the majority slave population time off (even for a couple of days) would bring the country to a standstill.
-Moses was asking for a 3-day journey one way (that’s six days for a return journey) in addition to the days of the “festival”. [v3] Two weeks without slaves would cripple the country!
+Moses was asking for two million+ people to take a 3-day journey one way (that’s six days for a return journey) in addition to the days needed for the festival. [v3] Two weeks without slaves would have crippled the country!

-Pharaoh’s response, therefore, shouldn’t have been at all unexpected. [v2-5] Divine intervention in human history, isn’t found in the normal.
+Pharaoh’s response, therefore, shouldn’t have been at all unexpected. [v2-5] Divine intervention in human history is not found in the normal.
 Unbelievably, divine intervention is supernaturally accomplished in the impossible.
-So, if we’re not willing to “sign up to” or “buy into” the type of Faith which draws from reserves that seem only needed in crisis, we’ve misunderstood our relationship with our Maker.
+So, if you are not willing to “sign up to” or “buy into” the type of Faith that draws from abnormal reserves that surface most often in crisis, then you have misunderstood a key foundational building block for your relationship with your Maker.

-But Father God is in the business of making something out of nothing.
-In fact, I would suggest that as soon as you read: “In the beginning God created the heavens and the earth…”[a] you should have put HIStory down.
-It’s utterly impossible for us to create everything from nothing i.e. “…what is seen was not made out of what was visible…”[b] There must have been nothing visible in the beginning, where time equalled zero, in order to say that the Creator then created everything we see from it.
-But if it’s true, then anything is possible with our God.[c]
+Still, Father God is in the business of making something out of nothing.
+In fact, I would suggest that as soon as you read: “In the beginning God created the heavens and the earth…”[a] you should have bucked up for a white-white raft ride through the impossible; or else, put HIStory down.
+It’s utterly impossible for us to create everything from nothing i.e. “…what is seen was not made out of what was visible...”[b]
+There must have been nothing visible in the beginning where time equalled zero, in order to say that the Creator then created everything we see from it.
+But if true, then all things are possible with our God.[c]

 CLICK to return to today’s “Daily Breadcrumbs”